 Brooklyn patients like Rodriguez who require lung cancer surgery are in expert hands.
-Dr. Geraci was trained by two of the most accomplished robotic surgeons in the country, Robert J. Cerfolio, MD, MBA, director of clinical thoracic surgery and chief of hospital operations at NYU Langone, and Michael Zervos, MD, chief of thoracic surgery at NYU Langone’s Manhattan campus.
+Dr. Geraci was trained by two of the most accomplished robotic surgeons in the country, Robert J. Cerfolio, MD, MBA, director of clinical thoracic surgery, and Michael Zervos, MD, chief of clinical thoracic surgery at NYU Langone’s Manhattan campus.
 Together, they have completed more than 3,500 robotic thoracic surgeries.
 “They’ve been at the forefront of robotic surgery for years and were a big reason why I came to NYU Langone,” says Dr. Geraci.

 The robotic surgical system Dr. Geraci uses, like those at other NYU Langone locations, offers a minimally invasive approach for removing lung cancers.
 With a 3D camera providing visual guidance for the surgeon, who operates from a nearby console, tiny surgical instruments mounted on robotic arms permit precise movements.
 In addition to reduced scarring and a shorter recovery time compared with conventional surgery, “the robotic method has clear advantages for removing a small segment rather than an entire lobe,” says Dr. Geraci.